 Don-2NP Pill Box

+According to NATO classification, Don-2N radar systems are designated as PILL BOX, and its proving ground prototype is designated as HORSE LEG.
 The space monitoring radar Don-2N is today one of the main elements of the Russian missile defense system.
 This circular scan radar provides continuous control of outer space, at an altitude of up to 40,000 km and is able to provide in the area of installation, detection of ballistic targets, their support, positioning and guidance of interceptors.
 The station is able to simultaneously browse the entire upper hemisphere in its area of responsibility.